NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

     .. note:: For a workstation setup (see :ref:`getting_started_installation_workstation`) leave all predefined settings as is.

-    Example settings for a client-server setup are provided in the following figure:
+    Example settings for a `Client`-`Server` setup are provided in the following figure:

     .. figure:: installation/ServerSetup.png
        :alt: ServerConfiguration